-For purposes of this section, a junior accessory dwelling unit (JADU) is an attached unit as defined in Govt.
+For purposes of this section, a junior accessory dwelling unit (JADU) is an attached unit of less than 500 square feet entirely within another structure, that meets the criteria as defined in Govt.
 Code section 65852.22.
-JADUs are permitted without discretionary review in all areas where ADUs are principally permitted, and special rules apply to JADUs as set forth in section 69.05.3.8 of this code.
+JADUs are permitted without discretionary review in all areas where ADUs are principally permitted, and special rules apply to JADUs as set forth in section 69.05.3.8 of this code and may be combined with a detached ADU as set forth in section 69.05.3.8 of this code.

 87.1.2 Second Residential Units Permitted with Special Use Permit.
 A second residential unit use type, as defined in this Code, may be permitted upon securement of a Special Permit or Use Permit with a Coastal Development Permit in RS and RA zones if all the criteria of subsection 313-87.1.4, Development Regulations and Standards, are met.
-A second residential unit that cannot meet all the criteria in subsection 87.1.4 may be permitted with a coastal development permit and Special Permit pursuant to subsections 313-87.1.7 through 313-87.1.10 so long as the second unit meets the criteria of section 87.1.4.8 - 87.1.4.12.
+A second residential unit that cannot meet all the criteria in subsection 87.1.4 may be permitted with a coastal development permit and Special Permit pursuant to subsections 313-87.1.7 through 313-87.1.10 so long as the second-unit meets the criteria of section 87.1.4.8 87.1.4.12.